asset-pipe/asset-pipe-sink-gcs/README.md

 Events:

  - `file found` - When the file we want to read is found.
  - `file not saved` -  When the file we want to read is not found.
+Emits with: `error`.